vdegenne/knowledges/databases/postgresql/readme.markdown

 # the database "anotherDatabase" to issue the DROP and CREATE command.
 # If the database specified by -d is the same as the one saved in the "database.backup"
 # the command will fail.
-### This approach is ok if the user invoking the command is owner of
+### All commands above are ok if the user invoking the command is owner of
 ### all the objects in the database.

 ### If some objects are owned by another administrator (e.g. postgres)